-Notice: Interesting eBird sightings for October 2017, November 2017 and December 2017 are available.
+Notice: Interesting eBird sightings for December 2017, January 2018 and February 2018 are available.
 Beginning in January 2018, the monthly website eBird summary will only include the very unusual and rare sightings.
 Earlier reports are available on request from firstname.lastname@example.org.

 Allegan County (eBird link)